-return2ozma@lemmy.world to Technology@lemmy.worldEnglish · 4 days agoApple chips can be hacked to leak secrets from Gmail, iCloud, and morearstechnica.comexternal-linkmessage-square29fedilinkarrow-up1191arrow-down13
+return2ozma@lemmy.world to Technology@lemmy.worldEnglish · 5 months agoApple chips can be hacked to leak secrets from Gmail, iCloud, and morearstechnica.comexternal-linkmessage-square29fedilinkarrow-up1195arrow-down13

-arrow-up1188arrow-down1external-linkApple chips can be hacked to leak secrets from Gmail, iCloud, and morearstechnica.comreturn2ozma@lemmy.world to Technology@lemmy.worldEnglish · 4 days agomessage-square29fedilink
+arrow-up1192arrow-down1external-linkApple chips can be hacked to leak secrets from Gmail, iCloud, and morearstechnica.comreturn2ozma@lemmy.world to Technology@lemmy.worldEnglish · 5 months agomessage-square29fedilink

 Ahh yes, back to the dark ages of the internet where just clicking the wrong link can completely compromise your system.